voxpupuli/puppet-proxysql/README.markdown

 ## Limitations

-The module requires Puppet 4.10.0 or above.
+The module requires Puppet 5.5 or above.

 ## Development

 This module is originally developed by [Matthias Crauwels](mailto:matthias@crauwels.net) for use at [Ghent University, Belgium](http://www.ugent.be).
 This module is published under the Apache 2.0 license.
+It is now maintained by [Vox Pupuli](https://voxpupuli.org)

 We are open to feature requests, bug reports, contributions, etc...